psychemedia/storytelling-notes/and-the-girl-played-on.md

 "Then go home, and bring me back what gives you the most hope and the most despair."

-And by now, the girl knew how this game was to be played, and she sprinted back all the way home,  becuase for jhust one night and one day, there was no time to waste, and when she got back there she called to her brother, and sister, "come with me, come and play, there is someone I want you to meet..."
+And by now, the girl knew how this game was to be played, and she sprinted back all the way home,  because for just one night and one day, there was no time to waste, and when she got back there she called to her brother, and sister, "come with me, come and play, there is someone I want you to meet..."

 And what younger brother and sister would not go with the sister, so full of excitement, and she led them running, and chatting, and laughing, and as they turned the corner: [click], once, [click], twice.